almeida-matheus/api-node/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Clone this project (`git checkout -b feature/AmazingFeature`)
+2. Clone this project (`git clone https://github.com/almeida-matheus/api-node.git`)
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch (`git checkout -b featureBranch`)
 4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin featureBranch`)
 6. Open a Pull Request

 <!-- LICENSE -->